 Mutarazi Falls is considered to be the second tallest waterfall in Africa after the 948 m tall Tugela Falls.

 Here the Mtarazi river falls down a very impressive Archaean granite escarpment of Nyangani massif in Honde Valley.
-Soon after the waterfall Mtarazi flows into Honde River.
+Soon after the waterfall Mtarazi flows into the Honde River.